Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-drag-n-drop.md

 }
 ```

-The above function gets called when we drag over our editor and prevent any default events here.
+The above function gets called when we drag over our editor and prevent default events here.

 ```js
 const dropzone = document.getElementById('dropzone');